 Information on the principal adverse impacts on sustainability factors can also be found in the subfund's annual report, which will be published after 1 January 2023.

-The general investment strategy of the sub-fund is described in section 1.17.1 of the prospectus.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The general investment strategy of the sub-fund is described in section 1.11.1 of the prospectus.